 Date: October 16, 2023 to January 29, 2024 (Monday and Wednesday evenings) UPDATE THIS FOR NEW OFFERING

 Time: 6:00 pm – 9:00 pm EDT/EST UPDATE THIS FOR NEW OFFERING

 Format: Live, instructor-led

-*The first class meeting will be an in-person “meet and greet” in New Brunswick.
-Additionally, during the course of the class, there will be two in-person site visits to to wastewater treatment and collection facilities.
+*Although the class is online, there will be two in-person site visits to wastewater treatment and collection facilities.

 Paying with a check, money order, or purchase order?

 Payments should be made out to: Rutgers, The State University of New Jersey